-Open Dental does not provide technical support for encryption.
-For assistance, consult your IT person.
-The information below is provided as a resource for your IT person to help make encryption decisions.
+Open Dental does not provide technical support for Encryption.
+For assistance, consult your IT professional.
+The information below is provided as a resource for your IT professional to help make encryption decisions.
 It is not for regular users.

 BitLocker is a simple, powerful, encryption solution that will protect an entire hard drive.
 Users will not notice it because you do not specify protection by file or folder, but the entire drive.
 BitLocker Drive Encryption is only available for certain Microsoft Operating Systems.
-See Encryption for information on why encryption is important for health care organizations.
+See Encryption of Data at Rest and in Transit for information on why encryption is important for health care organizations.

 Before implementing BitLocker, see Microsoft's website for authorized information and instructions about BitLocker for your operating system.
 Each operating system may have different instructions.
 BitLocker Overview for Windows 10

 At Open Dental, we have implemented BitLocker for data encryption.
 This page provides unofficial instructions to encrypt Open Dental data, and is also general enough to be useful for systems where Open Dental is not used.
 After installation, interaction is not required unless you are making hardware changes to your system.

 - Windows Server 2008 (including File Server version)

 - Windows Server 2012